Salaah01/django-action-triggers/README.md

 - **Message Broker Integration**: Send messages to messaging brokers like Kafka and RabbitMQ.
 - **Extensible**: Easily extend to support custom triggers and actions.
 - **Secure Dynamic Configuration**: Dynamically set values at runtime for secure and flexible configuration.

+## Documentation

+For detailed documentation, including setup, configuration options, API specifications, and more examples, please refer to the [official documentation](https://salaah01.github.io/django-action-triggers/).

 ## Installation